 Set each configuration parameter using a name/value pair.
-Parameter names are not case sensitive.
+Parameter names aren't case sensitive.
 The parameter name is typically separated from its value by an optional equals sign (

-This an example shows some configuration parameter settings in the
+This example shows some configuration parameter settings in the

 Parameter values are specified as one of five types:

 - Boolean — Acceptable values are